AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 The following guardrails apply to this activity:

-* 5MB http response data size limit
+* 50MB http response data size limit (5MB recommended)
-* Request timeout is 1 minute
+* Request timeout is 10 minutes
 * HTTP redirects are not allowed
 * Non-HTTPS Urls are rejected
 * "Accept: application/json" request header and "Content-Type: application/json" response header are allowed

->[!CAUTION]
+>[!NOTE]
 >
->Please note that the activity is meant for fetching campaign-wide data (latest set of offers, latest scores, etc.), not for retrieving specific information for each profile as that can result in large amounts of data being transferred.
-If the use case requires this, the recommendation is to use the [Transfer File](../../automating/using/transfer-file.md) activity.
+>Starting Campaign 20.4 release, the http response data size limit and guardrails will be lowered to 5MB and 1 minute.
+While this change will only affect new External API activities, it is recommended that current implementations of the External API activity align with these new guardrails to follow best practices.

 Specific guardrails have been put in place for the JSON: